gvsoc/gvsoc/README.md

 ## Python requirements

-Additional Python packages are needed and can be installed from the following commands from oot folder:
+Additional Python packages are needed and can be installed with the following commands from root folder:

 ```bash
 pip3 install -r core/requirements.txt